Skip to main content

 • the actor proposes a move

-• a critic evaluates the trajectory
+• a critic (a step-level validator) evaluates the trajectory

 • the loop can retry or stop based on critique output